Jossyboydgenius/Jossyboydgenius/README.md

 - 👋 Hi, I’m @Jossyboydgenius
-- 👀 I’m interested in Ethical Hacker • Pen tester • Programmer • Fluuter, Cyber, & Web dev • Web, graphic & logo design • AI/ML • Social media marketer.
+- 👀 I’m interested in Ethical Hacker • Pen tester • Programmer • Flutter, Cyber, & Web dev • Web, graphic & logo design • AI/ML • Social media marketer.
 - 🌱 I’m currently learning Flutter.
 - 💞️ I’m looking to collaborate on any project.
 <---
 About Me
 Greetings, fellow developers and tech enthusiasts! 👋

 I go by the name TechApostle, and I wear many hats in the vast realm of technology.
-I am a Hacker, Programmer, Cyber & Web Developer, and an enthusiast in Web, Graphic, and Logo Design.
+I am a Hacker, Programmer, Flutter, Cyber & Web Developer, and an enthusiast in Web, Graphic, and Logo Design.
 My interests also extend to the exciting fields of Artificial Intelligence (AI) and Machine Learning (ML).

 My journey in the tech world is fueled by a deep passion for innovation.
 I find joy in transforming tech dreams into reality, and I believe in the power of technology to shape the future.